astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 The details of the model (e.g. how we reconstruct the likelihood functions) are described in other papers, which we reference to in the paper for brevity.

 However, the description of our MCMC sampling has been retained since stating the priors and the methods to ensure convergence are necessary to make results reproducible, and provide crucial information for readers to decide how trust-worthy our inference are from a statistical viewpoint.
 Explicitly stating the priors is important to demonstrate that our choice are reasonable and physically motivated since they could affect the marginal posteriors strongly, and thus the inferred physical parameters.
-We therefore decide to keep them in the lens modeling (Sec 4.1) and SED fitting sections (Sec 4.5).
+We therefore decided to keep them in the lens modeling (Section 4.1) and SED fitting sections (Section 4.5).